TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-marketplace-purchase-failure.md

 We detected a purchase failure for the deployment of Azure Marketplace offer **<!--$offerId-->offerId<!--/$offerId-->** using the subscription **<!--$subscriptionId-->subscriptionID<!--/$subscriptionId-->**.
 Your purchase cannot be completed until you accept the terms on the purchase offer.<br>
 <!--/issueDescription-->

-To review and accept the legal terms, go to the Marketplace service in the Azure portal, or use PowerShell as described in [Accept the terms](https://docs.microsoft.com/azure/virtual-machines/windows/cli-ps-findimage#accept-the-terms) in the article [Find Windows VM images in the Azure Marketplace with Azure PowerShell](https://docs.microsoft.com/azure/virtual-machines/windows/cli-ps-findimage).
+To review and accept the legal terms, go to the Marketplace service in the Azure portal.
+To find VM images in the Azure Marketplace, see [Find Windows VM images in the Azure Marketplace with Azure PowerShell](https://docs.microsoft.com/azure/virtual-machines/windows/cli-ps-findimage) and [Accept the terms](https://docs.microsoft.com/azure/virtual-machines/windows/cli-ps-findimage#accept-the-terms).